aergoio/kv_log/README.md

 # kv_log

-A high-performance embedded key-value database with a radix trie index structure.
+A high-performance embedded key-value database with a radix trie index structure

 ## Overview

 kv_log is a persistent key-value store designed for high performance and reliability.
-It uses a combination of append-only logging for data storage and a radix trie for efficient indexing.
+It uses a combination of append-only logging for data storage and a radix trie for indexing.

 ## Features